-- When a program is currently loaded, press the Clear Programsoft key in the PGMmode display to clear the loaded program from memory, and to create a new program. - Press the Save soft key.
+- When a program is currently loaded, press the Clear Program soft key in the PGM mode display to clear the loaded program from memory, and to create a new program. - Add at least one program step. - The Save/Discard soft key will become enabled. - Press the Save soft key.
 Press the Keyboard soft key to display the keyboard if the keyboard is not automatically displayed.
 Type in the name of the new program and select Save.